trezanik/isochrone/docs/using_the_application.md

 ![graph_context_menu](graph_context_menu.png "NodeGraph context menu")

 - To resize the node, with the node selected open the Node Properties in the Property View, and edit the **Size** fields; first is x (width), second is y (height).
 There will be a future ability to drag from the node edges, but is not yet implemented.
 - To reposition the node, click and drag on the node header to have it follow the cursor position.
+If not configured for header-only dragging, anywhere in the node can be dragged in order to relocate (Boundary nodes are enforced header-only).
 It can also be done via the Property View, at the **Position** field pair.